 Potential markets for the near and long-term will be discussed in the context of regulations and current industrial interests.
 Intellectual property concerns and potential conflict with the open synthetic biology movement will be discussed.
 Ideally, the goal of this course is to produce enough preliminary data to for the submission of a Phase I small business grant application to the NIH, NSF or DOE.
 However, experimental results will be the determining factor as to whether this goal can be achieved.
 Basic introductory guidance on SBIR grant writing and submission will be provided.
 Scientists, engineers, biohacker and DIYers are invited to attend.

 The main instructor is an experienced biologist, biotechnologist with basic research and industry experience, who has previously supervised three IGEM teams and written successful SBIR grant applications.
 Subject to interest, the course is tentatively set to meet daily for 3 weeks at Regenerative Sciences Institute, 501(c)(3) non-profit organization, located in a bioincubator facility in Sunnyvale, CA near Moffett Field.
 Lectures and demonstrations will be for 2-3 hours on weekdays, with the rest of the day available for lab work.
-Tentatively, the course will run from December 6 through December 20 and from January 3 through 10.
+Dates to be determined.
 Tuition is currently set at $3500 for instruction and supplies.
 A target class size of 6-8 students has been set.
 We will offer one scholarship and are seeking corporate sponsorship for additional scholarships.
 If interested please email firstname.lastname@example.org with the subject “Introduction to Synthetic Biology for Entrepeneurs.”